-Just because you’ve vowed to eat better in 2019 doesn’t mean you have to sacrifice flavor.
-These dinners are all good to eat and good for you, too!
+Just because you’ve vowed to eat better in the new year doesn’t mean you have to sacrifice flavor.
+These healthy dinners are all good to eat and good for you, too!

 This baked salmon dish takes a total of 20 minutes – 10 minutes to prepare and 10 minutes to cook – yet tastes like something you’d order at a fancy restaurant.

 Similar to Larb Gai, this Thai dish is made from minced chicken, fish sauce, lime juice, chilies, and fresh herbs.
 It’s highly addictive!

 Brimming with fresh seafood in a tomato and wine broth that tastes like the sea, cioppino (pronounced cho-pee-no) is a rustic and comforting Italian-American fish stew.

 Generously seasoned with sautéed onions, garlic, and a tangy-sweet barbecue glaze, this turkey meatloaf is a family favorite.

 A healthier version of the Chinese restaurant-style dish that is typically battered and deep-fried, this sweet and sour shrimp with broccoli is one of the easiest and tastiest suppers you can make.